mehulagg/gitlab_test/doc/user/project/pages/introduction.md

 ### Terminating Pages session

-If you want to log out from your Pages website, you can do so by revoking application access token for GitLab Pages.
+If you want to log out from your Pages website, you can do so by revoking application access token for GitLab Pages:

 1. Navigate to your profile's **Settings > Applications**.
 1. Find **Authorized applications** at the bottom of the pages.